Course Outline

 Course Topics

-Student diversity in classrooms – gender, linguistic, cultural, religious and socio-economic backgrounds, including Aboriginal and Torres Strait Islander students
+Student diversity in classrooms – gender, disability, linguistic (EAL/D), cultural, religious and socio-economic backgrounds, including Aboriginal and Torres Strait Islander students

-Education for peace – wellbeing, respect, tolerance, community cohesion, including domestic violence awareness
+Education for peace – positive behaviours that promote well-being, respect, tolerance, community cohesion, including domestic violence awareness.

 What level is this course?